dyg81/modal-bundle/README.md

     v1.3.0 - Change the require section to support sf4.4 and drop sf3.4 support.
     v1.4.0 - Add the dependency injection service to support sf5.2.
-Any other version is unsupported from now on. v1.4.1 - Delete unnecesary branch-alias section from composer.json.
+Any other version is unsupported from now on. v1.4.1 - Delete unnecesary branch-alias section from composer.json. v2.0.0 - Restructured the bundle to meet Symfony new standars.
+Drop sf5.2 support and add again sf4.4 support.

 # Installation
 To install this bundle, first you need to have jQuery and Bootstrap installed.